 with a Portuguese soul

-Taverna dos Trovadores delivers live Portuguese music every Friday and Saturday, 11.00 pm.
+Taverna dos Trovadores delivers live Portuguese music every Friday and Saturday, during dinner, closing at 11pm.

 Among the resident musicians are Ana Lains, Rogério Charraz, Joana Amendoeira, Sebastião Antunes, Silvana Peres, Ricardo Oliveira, Paulo Loureiro, Carlos Lopes, Edu Miranda and the host, Fernando Pereira.

 Inspired by traditional gastronomy, our dishes bring you Portuguese taste.
 To go with them, we have a varied wine list, including some of the best nectar of the gods from around the country.